blockchain-unica/blockapi/README.md

 [queries](https://github.com/bitbart/blockchain-analytics-api/tree/master/queries).

 ### Acknowledgments
-The project has been supported by [several developers](Acknowledgments.md) at the Department of Mathematics and Computer Science of the University of Cagliari.
+The project has been supported by [several developers](Acknowledgments.md) at the Department of Mathematics and Computer Science of the University of Cagliari, Italy.